Birthday Cake Protein Bars (No-Bake, Gluten-Free)

 • Line a loaf pan with parchment paper and press the dough evenly into the pan, making sure to pack it down firmly for the best texture.
 Use a spatula or the back of a spoon to smooth the surface.
 Place the pan in the freezer to help it set while you melt the white chocolate.

 • In a small microwave-safe bowl, melt 1/4 cup white chocolate chips with 2 teaspoons coconut oil in 25-second intervals, stirring in between until smooth.
+Lift the bars out using the parchment paper overhang and cut into 6 bars.

-• Drizzle the melted white chocolate over the chilled bars and immediately sprinkle with additional rainbow sprinkles for extra color and crunch.
-Return the bars to the fridge for about 10-15 minutes until the topping is set, then slice into bars and enjoy!
+Drizzle the melted white chocolate over the chilled bars and immediately sprinkle with 1 tablespoon of rainbow sprinkles for extra color and crunch.

 Video